-Leica CL versus Leica X Vario
+Leica CL vs X Vario

-The Leica CL (Typ 7323) and the Leica X Vario (Typ 107) are two digital cameras that were revealed to the public, respectively, in November 2017 and June 2013.
+The Leica CL (Typ 7323) and the Leica X Vario (Typ 107) are two digital cameras that were officially introduced, respectively, in November 2017 and June 2013.
 The CL is a mirrorless interchangeable lens camera, while the X Vario is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The CL has a resolution of 24.1 megapixel, whereas the X Vario provides 16.1 MP.
+The CL has a resolution of 24.1 megapixels, whereas the X Vario provides 16.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica X Vario is notably smaller (5 percent) than the Leica CL.
 In this context, it is worth noting that neither the CL nor the X Vario are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X Vario has a lens built in, whereas the CL is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |1.||Leica CL||131 mm||78 mm||45 mm||403 g||220||n||Nov 2017||2,795|